haralwit/pu-afkforum/README.md

  - Liv Elise Herstad

 ## Contribute
 Currently, there is no formal process in place for people outside the project to contribute.
-However, if you really want to contribute you can fork and make merge-requests.
+However, if you want to contribute you can fork and make merge-requests.
+We appreciate every feedback and contribution!

 ## Credits
 We are grateful to Corey Schafer and his [YouTube-channel](https://www.youtube.com/user/schafer5) for helping us out with several challenges during the project.